algosup/2022-2023-project-4-game-design-Team-1/Management/Weekly_recap.md

 # Week 1

 Week 1 : We get used to the applications while thinking about the contents of the project.
-And We choose what we would do.We wrote the One sheet document.
+And we choose what we would do.
+We wrote the One sheet document.

 # Week 2

-We had a functional specification meeting with Fabien Goulamhoussen, after which we had a group meeting.
+We had a functional specifications meeting with Fabien Goulamhoussen, after which we had a group meeting.
 Then we started to create the prototype for the presentation of the prototype.
 We set up quests (on paper) that we want to implement in the game.

 # Week 3